KSEF: The Kentucky Science and Engineering Foundation

-The Kentucky Science and Engineering Foundation (KSEF) invests in research and development activity to promote innovation, new product development and commercialization, and build a pipeline of new ideas and technologies that could add value to the scientific and economic growth in Kentucky.
+The Kentucky Science and Engineering Foundation (KSEF) invests in research and development activity to promote innovation, new product development and commercialization, to advance new ideas and technologies that could add value to scientific and economic growth in Kentucky.
 To this end KSEF manages four funding programs:

-Research and Development Excellence Program - RDE targets excellence in science and engineering in Kentucky, through innovation and technology development in existing and emerging areas of research, with a peer-reviewed competitive selection process.
-Read more about RDE award recipients and their projects.
+Research and Development Excellence Program (RDE) -- targets excellence in science and engineering in Kentucky, through innovation and technology development in existing and emerging areas of research, with a peer-reviewed competitive selection process.
+(RDE applications and reporting: http://applications.kstc.com).

-Kentucky Commercialization Fund Program - KCF supports efforts made by faculty in the Commonwealth of Kentucky to commercialize a technology, product, or process that they have developed but not yet licensed.
-Read more about KCF award recipients and their projects.
+Kentucky Commercialization Fund Program (COMM) -- supports efforts made by faculty in the Commonwealth of Kentucky to commercialize a technology, product, or process that they have developed but not yet licensed.
+(COMM applications and reporting: http://commfund.kstc.com).

-Kentucky SBIR/STTR Phase Zero and Phase Double Zero Program - PZ/DZ funds development of Federal Phase I and Phase II proposals for Kentucky-based Small Business Innovation Research (SBIR) and Small Business Technology Transfer Research (STTR).
-Read more about PZ/DZ award recipients and their proposals.
+Kentucky SBIR/STTR Phase Zero and Phase Double Zero Program (PZ/DZ) -- funds the development of Federal Phase I and Phase II proposals for Kentucky-based Small Business Innovation Research (SBIR) and Small Business Technology Transfer Research (STTR).

-Kentucky SBIR/STTR Matching Funds Program provides grants for additional work tasks and activities supporting and complementary to Federal Phase I or Federal Phase II Awards.
-Read more about Kentucky SBIR/STTR Matching Funds awardees.
+Kentucky SBIR/STTR Matching Funds Program -- provides grants for additional work tasks and activities supporting and complementary to Federal Phase I or Federal Phase II Awards.

-These programs support ideas and technologies in (1) Biosciences, (2) Environmental and Energy Technologies, (3) Human Health and Development, (4) Information Technology and Communications, and (5) Materials Science and Advanced Manufacturing.
+KSEF Managed Programs Impact -- This one-page PDF includes ROI, follow on funding, patented technological innovations, new businesses formed, young investigator awards and NSF career awards, peer reviewed manuscripts and book chapters, and young scientists and engineers trained corresponding to the four funding programs managed by KSEF.
+These programs support ideas and technologies in Biosciences, Environmental and Energy Technologies, Human Health and Development, Information Technology and Communications, and Materials Science and Advanced Manufacturing.

 KSEF also manages the Kentucky SBIR/STTR Resource Center and organizes SBIR/STTR events (workshops, conferences, SBIR Connect) to help innovators, entrepreneurs, and technology-oriented small businesses advance their innovative concepts into products and technologies for commercialization through SBIR/STTR.